iamaryav/tinyGPT/README.md

 TODOs:
 - Fix all the train scripts
-- Fix code/arch and hyperparam if needed
-- Fix the loss NaN in train_qwen
+- Fix code/arch and hyperparam if needed and loss NaN in train_qwen
 - Then do a bigger training run